I became involved in the religion of Santeria around twelve years ago and was fully initiated as a priest in Cuba 5 years ago.

-Santeria is an African diasporic religion that came into being through the forced displacement of West-African ‘Yoruba’ enslaved peoples to the Caribbean island of Cuba as part of the ongoing transatlantic slave trade.
-Many of them had no choice but to convert to Catholicism and hid their Yoruba religion behind Catholic saints.
+Santeria is an African diasporic religion that arose due to the forced displacement of West-African ‘Yoruba’ enslaved peoples to the Caribbean island of Cuba as part of the ongoing transatlantic slave trade.
+Many of them had no choice but to convert to Catholicism and hid their Yoruba spiritual practices behind images of Catholic saints.
 The syncretism has remained until this day, although it is becoming weaker as time goes on and more practitioners find the associations with Catholic saints unnecessary.

-For me, although I am a white person with European ancestry, I felt drawn to the religion from the start.
-And it has given me everything I could not find for myself but was also looking for in Western-based spirituality.
+Personally, although I am a white person with exclusively European ancestry, I felt drawn to the religion from the start.
+And it has given me everything I could not find for myself but had spent years searching for in Western-based spirituality.
 However, it’s not for everyone, neither would it pretend to be.
-At the same time, the basic teachings of the Orishas, the ‘deities’ of Santeria closest to humankind, are valuable in themselves and may be a source of wisdom and healing to anyone.
+At the same time, the basic teachings of the Orishas, the ‘deities’ of Santeria closest to humankind, are valuable in themselves and may be a source of wisdom and healing to anyone wo cares to learn from them.

 “At the crossroads”

-Central to Santeria is the deity of the crossroads, Elegba.
-Elegba is said to have been present when God, (Olodumare) created the universe, and is all-knowing and all-perceiving.
+Central to Santeria is the deity of the crossroads, Elegua (or Elegba).
+Elegua is said to have been present when God, (Olodumare) created the universe, and is all-knowing and all-perceiving.
 He is also a phallic trickster who challenges us, often by unorthodox methods, to open our minds and live life more fully.
 Nobody can bypass Elegba, and he is often one of the first Orishas ‘received’ when entering the religion.
-If you are willing to listen and learn, working with Elegba brings self-knowledge and self-illumination.
-From his position at the centre of the crossroads, from where he oversees all, he will make you aware of the different choices you have in life, and open or close doors as he sees fit, all for your greater good.
+If you are willing to listen and learn, working with Elegua brings self-knowledge and self-illumination.
+From his position at the centre of the crossroads he oversees all.
+He will make you aware of the different choices you have in life, and open or close doors as he sees fit, all for your greater good.

 Anyone with a genuine interest in Santeria is welcome to contact me for more information.